GabrielCpp/automapping/README.md

-Python 3.7 helper tool to work with mapping of dataclass.
+Python 3.7 helper tool to work with mapping of dataclasses.

-It allow automapping dataclass attributes
+It allow automapping a dataclass attributes

 ```python
 from automapping import Mapper, Rename